oliverwiegers/tmuxist/README.md

 - Same keybindings
 - Remote status bar on top / local status bar on bottom
-- `F12` as toogle key for the local keymap so every keystroke is send to the remote session
+- `F12` as toggle key for the local keymap so every keystroke is send to the remote session

-On the left side of status-right left from the sync indicator is an indicator that tells you wether the keymap is turnded on or off.
+On the left side of status-right left from the sync indicator is an indicator that tells you whether the keymap is turnded on or off.
 The indicator looks like the following:

 ### Plugins